Treemaps in Power BI

 For information about using the Filters pane, see Add a filter to a report.

-Highlighting a Category or Details in a treemap cross-highlights and cross-filters the other visualizations on the report page... and vice versa.
-To follow along, either add some visuals to the same page or copy/paste the treemap to a report page that already has other visuals.
+Highlighting a Category or Detail in a treemap cross-highlights and cross-filters the other visualizations on the report page... and vice versa.
+To follow along, either add some visuals to this report page or copy the treemap to one of the other non-blank pages in this report.

 On the treemap, select either a Category or a Chain within a Category.
 This cross-highlights the other visualizations on the page.
 Selecting 050-Shoes, for example, shows me that last year's sales for shoes was $3,640,471 with $2,174,185 of that coming from Fashions Direct.